johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-devicie.md

 # Set up a Devicie Connector

 Devicie extends the power of Microsoft Intune by automating policy enforcement, compliance, and security configurations across managed devices.
-Designed for MSPs and enterprises, Devicie eliminates manual processes, ensuring endpoints remain secure, up-to-date, and aligned with organizational policies.
-With multi-tenant automation and hyperautomation capabilities, organizations can efficiently scale their endpoint management while maintaining a seamless user experience.
+For Managed Service Providers and Enterprises, Devicie eliminates manual processes, ensuring endpoints remain secure, up-to-date, and aligned with organizational policies.
+With multitenant automation and hyperautomation capabilities, organizations can efficiently scale their endpoint management while maintaining a seamless user experience.

 ## Benefits for Administrators